From Plant to Plate: Cultivating Your Organic Garlic

 We found that we need to make a few passes of the field that consist of using the harvester, picking up all the garlic you can find, then doing it again repetitively until all of the garlic has been picked up.

-Then it's into the walk-in for storage where we keep the garlic cool and manage humidity until it's either shipped out or used as seed in the Fall.
+Then it's into the walk-in for storage where we keep the garlic cool and manage humidity until it's either shipped out or used as seed at the end of the year.

 We love to learn and share our process.
 Find us on social media to keep in touch, share your experiences, ask questions and most of all buy our garlic!